va3wam/hexBot/doc/cloneRepository.md

 A quik note on Visual Studio Plugins.
 We recommand that you install the following:

 1. PlatformIO (embedded system IDE).
 2. GitHub Pull Requests and Issues (Perform github tasks from VCS).
+See [this article](https://code.visualstudio.com/docs/editor/github).
 3. GitLens (shows full commit history inline in VSC).